 (W. Blake.
 'The Marriage of Heaven and Hell'.
 In Geoffrey Keynes (ed.)
 Blake.
 Complete Writings.
 Oxford UP, 1966.
 S 150.)

-Our time is no more natural law than yesterday’s, and vice versa.
-However much we close our eyes, and hold on to what always seems to have been, this fact will not change.
+But our current time is no more natural law than yesterday’s, and vice versa.
+However much we close our eyes and hold on to what always seems to have been, this fact will not change.

 Or, will they maybe not wonder at all and just condemn.
-History teaches us chances are that they, like us, will distance themselves all they can in respect to cruelties.
-In doing that, most probably, they will be right, and our dominant culture will be wrong.
+History teaches us that chances are, that they, like us, will distance themselves all they can in respect to cruelties.
+In doing that, most probably, they will be right and our dominant culture will be wrong.

 Copyright Lisa Gålmark